Myanmar Eye Care Project: History

-In early 2002, a resident of Sydney, Australia, and former refugee from Myanmar asked Sydney-based ophthalmologist Dr Geoffrey Cohn OAM to consider setting up an eye care project in Myanmar.
-Cohn had previously worked pro bono in Bali, in the development of eye care projects in Indonesia in 1989 with Yayasan Kemanusiaan Indonesia (also known as The John Fawcett Foundation), in Papua New Guinea from 1993 to 2001 for the Church Medical Council of Papua New Guinea, and in Cambodia from 1998 to 1999 with HelpAge International.
+In early 2002, a resident of Sydney, Australia, and former refugee from Myanmar, asked Sydney-based ophthalmologist Geoffrey Cohn OAM to consider setting up an eye care project in Myanmar.
+Cohn had previously worked pro bono in Bali, in the development of eye care projects in Indonesia in 1989 with Yayasan Kemanusiaan Indonesia (also known as the John Fawcett Foundation), in Papua New Guinea from 1993 to 2001 for the Church Medical Council of Papua New Guinea, and in Cambodia from 1998 to 1999 with HelpAge International.

 With the support of U Lakkhana, Chief Abbot of the Kyaswa Monastery, and with the help of local project co-coordinators, members of the monastery community and many volunteers, MECP began treating patients in The Wachet Jivitadana Sangha Hospital by late 2002.

 Following this, a second project was established in a monastery hospital on the slopes of Mount Popa in 2003.

 The current national project co-ordinator and project developer of MECP for the past ten years, Daw Phyu Sinn Mon, initially trained as an ophthalmic technician at the Mount Popa-Taung-Kalat centre in 2003.

 At the request of U Nayaka, Chief Abbot of Phaung Daw Oo Monastery, another eye care project was started within his monastery at the foot of Mandalay Hills in 2004.
 In the following years, the service consulted with hundreds of thousands of outpatients, performed tens of thousands of free or low cost eye operations and trained many mid-level ophthalmic technicians (MLOT).
 The project has continued to grow with the help of donations and visiting teams of eye surgeons, technicians and support staff from Australia, New Zealand, Great Britain, Nepal, and the United States of America.